PHXNKPXAYA/Packet-Sender/README.md

 ## 📨 Support & Contributions
 - **Report Issues**: If you encounter any problems, submit them via the [Issues](https://github.com/PHXNKPXAYA/Packet-Sender/issues) section.
 - **Contribute**: Contributions to improve or expand this project are always welcome!
 Fork the repository and submit a pull request.

 ---

+## 💙 Support My Work

+If you enjoy my projects, such as **Packet Sender** or other tools, consider supporting me on **[Buy Me a Coffee](https://buymeacoffee.com/phxnkpxaya)**! ☕️ Your contributions help fund future development, enhancements, and more exciting projects.
+Every little bit helps and is greatly appreciated. 🙏

+Thank you for your support! 💙

+---